 Ms. Romero possesses more than 10 years of administrative experience in multiple office environments.
 Duties include business marketing activities.
-She holds a Master's Degree in Special Education and a Bachelor's Degree in ESL Teaching.
-Ms. Romero is bilingual and speaks English and Spanish.
+She holds a master's degree in special education and a bachelor's degree in ESL teaching.
+Ms. Romero is bilingual speaking English and Spanish.

-I have received a copy of the school catalog which contains the rules, regulations, course completion requirements, and costs for the specific course in which I have enrolled.
+I have received a copy of the school catalog which contains the rules, regulations, course completion requirements, and costs for the specific program in which I have enrolled.

 Print Name

 Signature

 Enrolled by

+Emoned by

 Date